Confounder-robust causal discovery and inference in Perturb-seq using proxy and instrumental variables: Identification of Causal Essential Gene Networks from K562 Cells with Perturb-seq Experiments

-We then checked whether such a result holds for all the edges in the 23 chromosome specific DAGs, and observed that 98\% of the \methodname{} coefficients $\hat{\theta}_{jk}$ showed negative association with the intervention treatment effect, learned from perturbing a parent of a gene and evaluating the expression change of the gene (\textbf{Fig.}~\ref{fig:coefs}e).
-In comparison, only around 55\% of the \methodname{} coefficients showed such relationship with the reversed treatment effect, where a child gene was intervened and the change in expression of a parent node of the child was measured, indicating the sign match of nearly random chance (50\%).
-These results reveal that the directionality of the edges is likely to be causal instead of associational.
+We then checked whether such a result holds for all the edges in the 23 chromosome specific DAGs, and observed that 98\% of the \methodname{} edge coefficients $\hat{\theta}_{jk}$ showed negative association with the intervention treatment effect ($\hat{\theta}_{int_{jk}}$), learned from perturbing a parent gene $k$ of a gene $j$ and evaluating the expression change of the gene (\textbf{Fig.}~\ref{fig:coefs}d).
+In comparison, only around 55\% of the \methodname{} coefficients showed such relationship with the reversed treatment effect (\textbf{Fig.}~\ref{fig:coefs}e), where a child gene was intervened and the change in expression of a parent node of the child was measured, indicating the sign match of nearly random chance (50\%).
+Application of INPSRE reveals inferior sign match (92\%) between the edge coefficients and the intervention effects (\textbf{Fig.}~\ref{fig:coefs}f) and higher match (70\%) between the edge coefficients and the reversed intervention effects (\textbf{Fig.}~\ref{fig:coefs}g) than \methodname{}.
+Application of the Naive GLM method shows similar results. (\textbf{Fig.}~\ref{supp-fig:coef_orient_all}).
+These results reveal that the directionality of the \methodname{} edges is likely to be causal instead of associational, addressing the causal aspect of our first motivating question (Section~\ref{sec:motivating_data})

+It is demonstrated in the Sections~\ref{sec:identify} and \ref{sec:main_simul} that \methodname{} is robust to arbitrary confounders.
+We conducted additional sensitivity analyses to showcase \methodname{}'s robustness with the motivating data.
+Note that the GEM (Gel beadin- EMulsion) group is known to be associating with the gene expression levels of the Perturb-seq data \citep{replogle2022mapping}.
+On the other hand, our method is robust to omission of such covariate unless it influences the perturbation indicators.
+Our additional exploratory analyses show that the GEM group does not associate with the perturbation indicators (\textbf{Fig.}~\ref{fig:sense_confounder}a) with no significantly associating ones at $\mathrm{FDR}=0.2$, while the mitochondrial percentage does (\textbf{Fig.}~\ref{fig:sense_confounder}b).
+Therefore, we empirically checked whether the omission of GEM group variable leads to similar causal effect estimates to the case including the GEM group.
+It turns out that the edge coefficients $\hat{\theta}_{jk}$ from the two cases are almost identical \textbf{Fig.}~\ref{fig:sense_confounder}c (paired t-test $p=0.3$).

+Additionally, we checked whether omission of a confounding gene from the analysis shows similar robustness in coefficient estimation.
+We compared the graphs learned from two cases, where we include and omit a confounding gene MED12 within chromosome X. The two graphs turn out to be similar whether or not we include MED12 in our analyses (\textbf{Fig.}~\ref{fig:sense_confounder}d,e).
+A formal analysis also supports that the coefficients do not significantly change ($p=0.17$, \textbf{Fig.}~\ref{fig:sense_confounder}f) based on a paired t-test.
+These results showcase the robustness of \methodname{} to confounding in real applications, addressing the second key question listed in Section~\ref{sec:motivating_data}.